martin68/apt-smart/docs/api.rst

 =================

-The following documentation is based on the source code of version |release| of the `apt-mirror-updater` package.
+The following documentation is based on the source code of version |release| of the `apt-smart` package.
 The following modules are available:

 .. contents::
    :local: